 A physical education class designed to motivate and educate students of all ages in the methods of and the necessity for physical education.
-This course may be taken 3 times for credit.

-PE185PF Pound Fitness 1 credit (3 lab hrs/wk)
+PE185PF Pound Fit 1 credit (3 lab hrs/wk)

 Pound is a full-body cardio session, combining light resistance with constant simulated drumming.
 The workout fuses cardio, pilates, isometric movements, plyometrics and isometric poses into a 50-minute series.
 Pound combines easy to follow cardio moves with strength training and drumming.
 This combo works the entire body, raises the heart rate to a fat-burning zone, and forces each move to be as precise as a basic beat.